ncase/blog/src/posts/on-depression.md

 ![Diagram of all the above estimated effect sizes](../content/stuff/2026-01/depression/on-depression-summary.png "Diagram of all the above estimated effect sizes")

-(And remember, you can _stack_ any of the above interventions to get an even larger effect!
+(And remember to add +0.4 for the power of hope, e.g. "placebo"!
+Also remember: you can _stack_ any of the above interventions to get an even larger effect!
 You can't just naively add up the effect sizes, but I'd be surprised if the effect of \{vitamin d + omega-3 + bright lamps + cardio + good sleep + meditation\} _combined_ ends up being less than +2.00.
 Two letter grades up means going from D to B, or, theoretically, from clinically depressed to flourishing!
 For more papers & my working research notes on "best bang for buck on depression", [check out this Google Doc](https://docs.google.com/document/d/1hjNxJmNjoVktrJDFPtFH1hgzKmGpZkRFQ6Vwf0s7c6w/edit?tab=t.0#heading=h.e0blw3xq3cvm).)

 Also, remember that all the above estimates are uncertain.
 And in general, when scientists replicate psychology experiments more rigorously, the effect size usually shrinks by ½.
 But, I think the overall _qualitative_ picture is still strong: there _exist_ high bang-for-buck ways to reduce depression, which are _at least_ on par with drugs & therapy (possibly 2x to 4x better), that aren't (yet) common knowledge amongst policymakers & the public.
 And again, they're dirt cheap with minor-to-no adverse side effects.
 Moderate chance of a big win, for a known tiny cost.
 That's a positive "expected value" bet right there.